what does a prenup do what does a prenup do

 Safeguarding Future Interests

-Prenuptial agreements serve a crucial role in safeguarding future interests for both parties.
+Prenuptial agreements serve a crucial role in safeguarding the future interests of both parties.
 They provide a structured plan, ensuring clarity and protection in various aspects of the marriage.

 Business Interests